The Realities of Working from Home With Kids

 Justine Hoofman recommends accessible, ready-to-eat snacks.
 I don’t know why I never thought of this.
 She fills Ziploc bags with pretzels, crackers, cheese or fruit and stores it where kids can see and reach.

 “Yes, they will eat too many snacks, but it will save you 200 ‘can I have a snack’ interruptions every day!” says Justine.

 Little kids will obviously still need to ask for a snack, but when you say yes, they can grab it with their own adorable, pudgy hands, and eat it at the table with you and you never missed a keystroke.
 Bam!

 Toddlers and preschoolers often think they’re too cool for naps, but if you frame it as quiet time, you can often get in another hour of work while they rest in their bedroom, looking at books or listening to an audio book or podcast.

 *Warning: this is entirely dependent on the child.
 One of my kids fought quiet time his whole life and made all sorts of racket that one hour every day.
 But he was safe and I stood my ground.
 It wasn’t as peaceful a time as I’d have liked, but I still got work done.

-If You’re Working From Home with Kids Age 6 & Up (Indpendent Readers):
+Tips for Working From Home with Kids Age 6 & Up (Indpendent Readers)